stevenharradine/gmail-invoker/README.md

 # gmail-invoker
-Will run scripts based on triggers in your gmail
+Will run scripts based on codewords in your gmail